federicamazza/vaadin-cmis-browser/README.md

 $ mvn jetty:run
 ```

-1. If jetty starts you can press [CTRL + C] to stop it.
-   Otherwise, something went wrong.
+1. If jetty starts, check out in your browser the following addresses: [1](http://localhost:8080) and [2](http://localhost:8080/opencmis-inmemory/)

 ## Workflow
 1. Write your code